Baden-Württemberg–Bavaria rivalry: Economy

 Baden-Württemberg has 277 world market-leading companies compared to Bavaria's 211, as well as 14,813 patent registrations versus Bavaria's 12,969, making it the German state with the most patents pending per capita (2020).
 It also has the second-highest absolute and highest relative number of companies considered "hidden champions".
 Therefore, Baden-Württemberg is considered the most innovative state of Germany, followed by Bavaria.
+A 2023 study by the German Economic Institute based on various metrics such as company establishments, R&D spending and patent applications found Baden-Württemberg to be the third-most innovative region in the world, behind California and Massachusetts, with Bavaria ranking seventh worldwide and second in Germany.

 Both Bavaria and Baden-Württemberg have a highly developed automotive industry, with Bavaria housing the headquarters of BMW and Audi, and Baden-Württemberg having Mercedes-Benz and Porsche.
 However, Baden-Württemberg has a larger automotive industry; despite having a lower population, Baden-Württemberg has more workers employed in the automotive industry (240,000 vs 180,000) and more businesses operating in this industry (285 vs 240).
 In addition, Stuttgart, Baden-Württemberg's capital and most populous city, is often called Germany's "Autohauptstadt" ("car capital city").
 It is also home to famous automobile museums like the Mercedes-Benz Museum and Porsche Museum, as well as numerous auto-enthusiast magazines.

+Both Munich and Stuttgart are leading fintech centres in Germany.
+Bavaria and Baden-Württemberg are also leading regions in the arms and aerospace industries.
+Furthermore, the two states are the most popular tourist destinations in Germany, with Bavaria ranking first and Baden-Württemberg second by the total number of overnight stays of visitors.